Anerol18/Fake_News_Detector_NLP_DeepLearning_Project/README.md

 The second one is used to write a sentence in input and get a Fake or Real output.

 ## WARNING ##
-End of october 2024: T4 Tesla GPU from one day to the order couldn't run anymore flash-attn package.
+ ° End of october 2024: T4 Tesla GPU from one day to the order couldn't run anymore flash-attn package.
 Make sure to use another GPU until it's corrected.

+ ° For the interface it might occur an error if there is not enough time to load the model.
+In that case please wait a minute or two before trying again.